Advanced Study of Khmer (ASK) Program Prepares for Summer 2020

 The Advanced Study of Khmer (ASK) program is an intensive eight-week training in Khmer language and culture held in Siem Reap and Phnom Penh, Cambodia every summer.
 The program is administered by the Khmer Language Program at the University of Hawai‘i at Mānoa (UHM) under the direction of Dr. Chhany Sak-Humphry, and in collaborations with the Center for Khmer Studies (CKS) in Cambodia and the Institute of Foreign Languages (IFL) at the Royal University of Phnom Penh (RUPP), Cambodia.
 The program includes homestays in Siem Reap, Cambodia, that provide students with a “one-of-a-kind” opportunity to acquire the linguistic foundation necessary to engage in academic research, professional discourse, and cultural immersion with all segments of Khmer society.

 The ASK program is currently preparing for their Summer 2020 session.
-You can learn more about the program by watching the video below.
-You can also check out the ASK website for future program information.
+You can learn more about the program from the video and poster below.
+You can also contact the program coordinator, Dr. Chhany Sak-Humphry (firstname.lastname@example.org) for additional program information.

 ASK Program Summer 2019